Skip to main content Skip to secondary navigation

 Non-Discrimination Limit

 In accordance with IRS requirements, the plan must pass a non-discrimination test each year.
-This test ensures that after-tax contributions, basic contributions and matching contributions for higher-paid employees (as an average percentage of regular salary) are not substantially more than those for other eligible employees.
+This test ensures that after-tax contributions, basic contributions, and matching contributions for higher-paid employees (as an average percentage of regular salary) are not substantially more than those for other eligible employees.

 If the test is not satisfied, actions will be taken to bring the plan into compliance.
 For example, basic and matching contributions for highly-paid employees may be reduced.
 If adjustments are made to pass non-discrimination tests, and you are one of the affected plan participants, you will be notified in writing.